hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 NOTE: This is a syncronised serialised version, so it takes some time to show the results of the search.

+There is also a periodic auto repeating search option, which will trigger the querying of the cowin server periodically without user requiring to explicitly press the search button each time.
+This is currently setup to do the periodic search once every 10 minutes.
+However do note that this logic just updates the result shown on screen, the user needs to monitor the same and act on it as they see fit.
+Also this auto repeat logic may get paused by the browser, as noted previously.

 From your local machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~